 Our four-year biomedicine degree with a placement year is for those with a broad interest in human life processes and disease, and who wish to gain additional work experience as part of their degree.
-Lancaster University is ranked fifth in the UK for biological sciences by The Times and Sunday Times Good University Guide 2019.
+Lancaster University is ranked fourth in the UK for biosciences in The Guardian University Guide 2020, and fifth in the UK for biological sciences in The Times and Sunday Times Good University Guide 2019.

 Our biomedicine degrees offer more flexibility than our IBMS-accredited BSc Biomedical Science by allowing you to tailor your degree to your personal and professional interests within the field of biomedicine.

 You will study biochemistry, cell biology, genetics and physiology - which are at the heart of modern medical and health research.
 These subjects are taught with a particular emphasis on the molecules and mechanisms fundamental to life processes and how these are disrupted by disease.

 The degree provides you with support to secure a paid placement for twelve months working in the type of organisation that you might aspire to join when you graduate.
 The placement offers you the opportunity to work as a full time employee of the organisation with the same training and opportunities as other employees, whilst still receiving both academic and pastoral support from Lancaster University.